inveniosoftware-attic/kwalitee/docs/cli.rst

  Command-line interface
 ========================

-*Invenio-Kwalitee* comes with a command-line tool that goes by the name of ``kwalitee``.
+*kwalitee* comes with a command-line tool that goes by the name of ``kwalitee``.
 If you've installed it using the ``--user`` option, you'll have to add ``~/.local/bin`` to your path.
 Otherwise, you should be able to call it without any trouble.